casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 ### Login to the database from Windows

-You can also open the MySQL vXX Command Line Prompt (e.g. MySQL 8.0 Command Line Prompt) and sign in.
-Here is a few steps to look at the database generated in the database, once you have run the application one time:

-Open the MySQL 8.0 Command Line and enter your password, e.g. `rootpw` is used in this repo.
+Open MySQL vXX Command Line Prompt (e.g. MySQL 8.0 Command Line Prompt) and enter your password, e.g. `rootpw` is used in this repo.

 ## Mac and Linux